 Here is something to keep in mind.
 Your sales production will depend on how you open a sales call.
 Your ability to get the person’s attention and deliver a value proposition will determine your overall effectiveness.

-Here are three tips to improve your communication skills and your ability to gain rapport when you cold call a prospect or follow-up on a marketing lead:
+Here are three ideas to improve your communication skills and your ability to gain rapport when you cold call a prospect or follow-up on a marketing lead:

 Ask your contact if it’s a good time for them to have a conversation.
 They’ll appreciate the fact that you respect their time.
 If it isn’t a good time, scheduled a meeting at a future date.